Modimo: Meaning and origins

 In Sotho-Tswana cultures, the concept of Modimo is deeply rooted in traditional religious beliefs.
 Modimo is often ascribed feats such as the creation of the universe and is considered the highest spiritual authority.
 There are various other names for Modimo such as Mmopi, Tlatlamatjholo (or Tlatlamacholo or Hla-Hla Macholo), Ramasedi or Rammoloki or Raluvhimba.
 Modimo is often described as a genderless, formless, omnipresent and omnipotent maker.
 Modimo is the most supreme deity in a pantheon of different deities and deified ancestors, or Badimo, and mythological figures of the Sotho-Tswana people.
 There are various legends, stories and mythologies regarding Modimo amongst the Sotho-Tswana people.

 Beliefs, mythologies and legends

 The reverence for Modimo often extends to traditional rituals and ceremonies.
 Many traditional practices involve prayers, songs, and offerings to seek the favor or blessings of the divine.
-Although Modimo is the most powerful being in the order of creation of the Sotho-Tswana religion, he is often seen as a deistic god who can be appealed to through intermediaries like the ancestors or Badimo, who are believed to be closer to Modimo in the underworld.
+Although Modimo is the most powerful being in the order of creation of the Sotho-Tswana religion, they are often seen as a deistic god who can be appealed to through intermediaries like the ancestors or Badimo, who are believed to be closer to Modimo in the underworld.